rranelli/rranelli.github.io/_posts/26-10-2015-write-your-own-password-manager.md

 and if you never did so, I recommend you to read [this great post](http://blog.codinghorror.com/your-password-is-too-damn-short/) by Jeff
 Atwood (of coding horror) to understand why you should care.

+There are many services that provide you "password management in <span class="underline">their</span>
+cloud", like [Zoho's Vault](https://www.zoho.com/vault/?gclid%3DCKSskp2Ly8gCFQ8GkQod4WAGMw), [Lastpass](https://lastpass.com/), [1Password](https://agilebits.com/onepassword). (**EDIT**: Actually, 1Password
-There are many services that provide you “password management in the cloud”, like [Zoho's Vault](https://www.zoho.com/vault/?gclid%3DCKSskp2Ly8gCFQ8GkQod4WAGMw), [Lastpass](https://lastpass.com/), [Onepassword](https://agilebits.com/onepassword).
-I never really used any of these, and the very idea of storing my passwords in the cloud makes me cringe. (for no good reason actually.
+does **not** store your passwords as correctly noted by @fnando in the comments.
+Sorry for the bad research :/).
+I never really used any of these, and the very idea of storing my passwords behind a vendor's ~~wall~~ cloud [makes me cringe](https://blog.lastpass.com/2015/06/lastpass-security-notice.html/). (for no good reason actually.
 I'm not a security person).
-Also, none of these services are free (as in beer and as in speech), and they are too expensive for my taste.
+Also, none of these services are free (as in beer and as in speech), and they are too much expensive for my taste.

 As Jeff Atwood explains, your password should be long and random in order to give a bad time for anyone trying to crack it.
 We will be able to generate,